jodastephen/railmodel/CR2-Tooting-SWLondon.md

 * TWI-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 36-41m at 4tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 37-40m at 10tph (+3m)
 * CR2 changing to District at VIC in 38-40m at 10tph (+3m)
+* TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 43-49m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 47-51m at 4tph (+13m)

 From New Malden to Moorgate